iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: Blob.update (Buffer content, [Date expiry_time], callback(err))

       Updates the content of the blob.

-      Aliases beginning with "qdb" are reserved and cannot be used.
-See also put().

       :param Buffer content: A Buffer representing the blob's content to be added.
       :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.